One of Vienna’s trademark sights is the Riesenrad or giant Ferris wheel located at the start of the Prater amusement park.

 The whole structure weighs over 430 tonnes and has a diameter of just under 61 meters or exactly 200 feet (a relic of the original English design!).
 It turns slowly, but surely, at a pace of 2.7 km/h (2 mph).

-Vienna has taller places to get a view over the city and the adjacent Wurstelprater entertainment complex offers more thrilling rides.
+Vienna has taller places to get a view over the city, and the adjacent Wurstelprater entertainment complex offers more thrilling rides.
 But it’s all about the experience with the Riesenrad, the stamp in your imaginary book of iconic moments, and the knowledge you’re following in the footsteps of history.

-The wheel also has a special place in Viennese and visitor hearts thanks to its star turn in various much-loved movies and TV series, most notably The Third Man with Orson Welles and Joseph Cotten but also Before Sunrise with Ethan Hawke and Julie Delpy.
+As mentioned, the wheel also has a special place in Viennese and visitor hearts thanks to its star turn in various much-loved movies and TV series.

 Tickets & visitor tips